-This NIKW9 Prostaff P3 scope is an ideal choice for hunters looking to upgrade the optic on their crossbow.
-It is a fully multi-coated optical system that ensures light transmission and making it simple for you to look at images that are clear and bright.
+This Prostaff P3 scope is an ideal choice for hunters looking to upgrade the optic on their crossbow.
+It is a completely multi-coated optical system that ensures transmission of light and making it simple for you to look at images that are clear.

-This scope is crafted for a variety of point weights, as well as an array of velocities.
-The whole scope is made of aircraft grade aluminum that makes it lightweight yet a fully rugged tool for your hunting pursuits.
+This scope is made for a variety of point weights, as well as an array of velocities.
+The whole scope is made of aircraft-grade aluminum that makes it lightweight yet a fully rugged tool for your hunting pursuits.

-- It features amazing light transmission for bright and clear images.
+- It features amazing frequency of light for bright and clear images.

 - The tube is made out of aircraft grade aluminum.

 - Its large ocular gives a quick focus and an eyepiece that can resist fog, and shock.

 - Its fixed magnification doesn’t provide the best in terms of versatility.

 5. Excalibur Tact-Zone Illuminated Scope (2.5-6x32mm)

 Excalibur offers an excellent range of scopes at an affordable price.
 Excalibur Tact-Zone scope packs a ton of utility into a really affordable package.